namehillsoftware/projectBlue/README.md

 ### Continuations

 Continuations are where Promises really shine.
 Promise-style continuations allow asynchronous control flow to be much more imperative in nature.
-A simple continuation on the same thread as the promise code use the `then` convention, as shown above:
+In order to continue execution on the same thread as the promise was delivered on, use the `then` convention:

 ```java
 playlist.promiseFirstFile()